 Belly Dance Society, Students’ Union, 2020-2021

-I currently also volunteer as welfare officer for the Belly Dance Society at the University of Nottingham’s Students’ Union.
-Through this role, I work tirelessly to support the wellbeing of all society members and regularly organise events designed to promote positive mental health and body confidence.
-During this role, I have also proactively taken a lead in redesigning the society’s website and also organised an event to promote the society during the first week of the new academic year.
+I volunteered as welfare officer for the Belly Dance Society at the University of Nottingham’s Students’ Union.
+Through this role, I worked tirelessly to support the wellbeing of all society members and regularly organised events designed to promote positive mental health and body confidence.
+During this role, I also proactively took a lead in redesigning the society’s website.

 Founder, Project Manager, Lead Editor